 If you are getting a deaf puppy or a rambunctious older deaf dog, think about putting up doggy gates in your living-family room.
 By having dog gates up, you can monitor your dog when you are potty training and from keeping them from counter.
 Young dogs love to get into everything so it helps to visually see your deaf dog at all times.
 Also never punish a deaf dog by putting him into his crate.
 The crate must always be a positive place to go so never use it as your “time out” area.
 If you need a “time out” place then choose one like a hallway with a gate up and stick to it (some folks use a hallway or outside in the back yard).

 In my opinion, having a fenced yard is a life saver when living with a deaf dog unless you can take your dog on a lot of walks, go to doggy daycare or go to a safe dog park.
 A smaller lap dog will do well because they are happy just taking a walk a couple of times a day.
 You must always walk a deaf dog on a leash.
-If you decide you want a deaf dog who can be off leash, (many compete in agility, rally, flyball and disc competitions) then it would be a good idea to train your dog on recall with a vibration collar once your recall training is going well.
+If you decide you want a deaf dog who can be off leash, (many compete in agility, rally, flyball and disc competitions) then it would be a good idea to train your dog on recall training and introduce a vibration collar once your recall training is going well.

-Hearing dogs can be your deaf dog’s “partner” My two hearing dogs are great partners for my three deaf dogs.
+Hearing dogs can be your deaf dog’s “partner” My one hearing dog Ringo is a great partner for my five deaf dogs.
 Deaf dogs often take “cues” from the hearing dogs around them.
-When my deaf dogs Nitro, Bud, and Bowie notice the other dogs in our family running to the fence to bark, they will always join in with them.
-Also my hearing dogs have been trained to come whenever I call them so when they come running to me, Nitro, Bud, and Bowie are always right behind them.
+Also my hearing dog Ringo has been trained to come whenever I call him so when he comes running to me, the other five usually follow him.
 You should be working on your recall with all your dogs but especially your deaf dogs.
 The commands of “come” and “stay” are very important and both of those commands could potentially save your deaf and hearing dog’s life one day.
 You can use a your porch lights and flip them on and off at night to get the dogs to come inside.
 I taught all my dogs the “treat” sign.
-If I stand under the light and show them the sign for “treat” it is like a flash mob of all five of my dogs come rushing to the back door to greet me.
+If I stand under the light and show them the sign for “treat” it is like a flash mob of all six of my dogs come rushing to the back door to greet me.

-I hope these tips help you on your road to building a great training foundation for your deaf dog.
-If you have problems or concerns be sure to talk with all the deaf dog owners on our Deaf Dogs Rock Facebook page.
+I hope these tips help you on your road to building a great training foundation for your deaf dog. ~ Christina Lee – Deaf Dogs Rock